apache/qpid-site/input/components/java-broker/security.md

         Denial of Service.
         <a id="CVE_2016_3094_details_toggle" href="javascript:_toggleDiv({divId:'CVE_2016_3094_details', controlId:'CVE_2016_3094_details_toggle', showMore:'<small>show more</small>', showLess:'<small>show less</small>'});"><small>show more</small></a>
         <div style="display:none;" id="CVE_2016_3094_details">
-          <p>Versions Affected: Qpid Java Broker versions 6.0.0,
+          <p>Versions Affected: Apache Qpid Broker for Java versions 6.0.0,
           6.0.1, and 6.0.2</p>
           <p>Description: A malformed authentication attempt may cause
           the broker to terminate.
-The Qpid Java Broker supports a number of configurable authentication providers each
+The Apache Qpid Broker for Java supports a number of configurable authentication providers each
           supporting various SASL mechanisms.
 Some mechanisms need (or can be configured to accept) plain-text passwords being sent